jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 Other software of interest
 ===
-What about trading futures? *Psst* I've got you covered.
+I write software in my free time.
+One of them for trading futures was simply called 'The Gateway'.

-Simply called 'The Gateway', it is a C# application that exposes a socket and public API method calls for interfacing Python with futures markets including CME, CBOT, NYSE, Eurex and ICE.
+It is a C# application that exposes a socket and public API method calls for interfacing Python with futures markets including CME, CBOT, NYSE, Eurex and ICE.
+Targets the T4 API.

-More information on GitHub: https://github.com/hftstrat/The-Gateway-code-samples or view on the <a href="https://github.com/hftstrat/The-Gateway-code-samples">website</a>
+More information on GitHub: https://github.com/hftstrat/The-Gateway-code-samples or view on the <a href="https://github.com/hftstrat/The-Gateway-code-samples">website</a>.

 Final Notes